Homeschooling in Illinois: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Illinois?

-Illinois requires instruction in: Fine Arts, Other, History, Language Arts, Math, Other, Science.
+Illinois requires instruction in: Fine Arts, Health, History, Language Arts, Math, Physical Education, Science.

 What ages are covered by compulsory education in Illinois?